Organ Festival in Germany!

 Despite these historically oriented associations, Claire and Isolde are clearly modern organs with a wide range of dynamic and timbrally differentiated voices, accessible in various ways through today’s modern electronics.
 Claire and Isolde are a contribution by the Werkstätte Mühleisen to the eternal discussion of how a modern, universally applicable organ can be integrated aesthetically and characteristically into a beautiful church building.

-If you book your overnight stay through us then you choose to stay at the NH Dortmund Hotel.
+If you book your overnight stay through us then you choose to stay at the MOXY Dortmund City Hotel.
 You will stay in a single or double suite incl breakfast.
 Rooms are spacious and modern with free WIFI.

-The NH Dortmund is located in the city center and within walking distance of stores, restaurants and the main train station.
+The MOXY Dortmund City Hotel is located in the city center and within walking distance of stores, restaurants and the main train station.
 There is also quick public transportation to the Signal Iduna park, home of the Borussia Dortmund soccer team.

 - Located in the center of Dortmund